Charity-Githogora/duolingo-heatmap-insights/README.md

    - Install dependencies (pip install pandas matplotlib seaborn plotly)
    - Open and run the Jupyter Notebook or Google Colab

+ACCESSING THE DATASET

+You can access the dataset I used to visualize this data via this link: https://www.kaggle.com/datasets/charitygithogora/cleaned-duolingo-learning-data

 RESULTS AND INSIGHTS